JeremyGrosser/carrier/doc/source/api.rst

 /api/1/:server
 ==============
-Methods: GET, POST, PUT, DELETE
+Methods: GET, POST, PUT, DELETE, CONNECT

 Query, create, update, and delete this server resource.
 POST creates a new server object with this name, using the JSON configuration specified in the